filipecalegario/inteligencia-artificial/README.md

+# Inbox
+* [Artificial Intelligence and Life in 2030: ](https://ai100.stanford.edu/sites/g/files/sbiybj9861/f/ai100report10032016fnl_singles.pdf): The One Hundred Year Study on Artificial Intelligence, launched in the fall of 2014, is a longterm investigation of the field of Artificial Intelligence (AI) and its influences on people, their communities, and society.

 # Introdução: Inteligência Artificial

 * [(Youtube) Filipe Deschamps - Qual a diferença entre Inteligência Artificial, Machine Learning, Data Science, Deep Learning, etc?](https://youtu.be/ccZ2pyr3YDw)